williamwutq/game_HappyHex/README.md

   A section detailing the credit and copyright information of the HappyHex game, identical to that in [Main Page](Main-Page).

 #### Settings Page

+The settings page allows the player to control over key game parameters, enhancing the game functionality while make HappyHex more fun.

+The page contains the following elements:

+- <b>Game Title</b>

+  This is the exact same element as that in [Main Page](Main-Page), with the only difference being the elimination of the space above this title.
+  The element contains the game title, appears on the topmost of the page.
+The title contain the characters "⬢HAPPY⬢⬢HEX⬢" with 12 different colors, which will be the exact same color as the [colors](#Normal-Color-Theme) used for piece and block generation.
+  The sequencing of the colors is randomized every time the page is refreshed.

+- <b>Settings Title</b>

+  Under the Game Title, there is a text "Settings", which indicates that this is the settings page.

+- <b>Easy Mode Settings</b>

+  Turned `OFF` by default.
+Turning the switch `ON` enables Easy Mode, while turning it `OFF` disables Easy Mode.

+  This switch controls whether to enables "Easy Mode," which modifies [piece generation](#Piece-Generation) to make the game significantly easier.

+  Easy mode is compatible with all special game modes in the [Easter Eggs](#Easter-Eggs).

+- <b>Restart Games Settings</b>

+  Turned `ON` by default.
+Turning the switch `ON` enables functionality to restart unfinished games, while turning it `OFF` disables it.

+  This switch controls whether to restart an unfinished game when it is possible to do so.
+When disabled, ever game will be new no matter how many previously unfinished games the player have.
+When enabled, the game will try to find a previously unfinished game of the player in this particular setting, and if it cannot find such games, it will start a new game.

+  Disabling restart game will not in any ways affect the data logging of games, both in `logs.json` and in `.hyphex.json` data files.

+- <b>Game Board Size Setting</b>

+> [!NOTE]
+> Since first [Official Release](https://github.com/williamwutq/game_HappyHex/releases/v1.0.0) (v1.0.0), unspecified game mode creation is no longer supported.

+  Players can choose between **Small**, **Medium**, and **Large** game board sizes for their next game.
+The default size is Small, and selecting one option will automatically deselect the others.

+  - The Small size will result in a game board radius of 5 and piece queue size of 3.
+  - The Medium size will result in a game board radius of 8 and piece queue size of 5.
+  - The Large size will result in a game board radius of 11 and piece queue size of 7.

+  It is recommended to use the small size for beginners and players who do not want to spend a lot of time on a single game session.
+Large size often prolong game session to over an hour, if played well at normal pace.

+- <b>Quit Button</b>

+  This is a button similar to all the other redirection buttons, but appears usually in red and contains the text "QUIT".
+  When clicked, this button redirects to the [Main Page](Main-Page) unconditionally.
+All changes in settings will be saved.

+- <b>Game Credits</b>

+  A section detailing the credit and copyright information of the HappyHex game, identical to that in [Main Page](Main-Page).

 #### Themes Page
 #### Start Game